sciabarra/AgileSites/doc/tutorial/Configuration.md

 wcsVirtualHosts in ThisBuild += ("MySite" -> "http://www.mysite.com")
 ``

-You can remove others sites but if they were already installed the installer won't remove configurations for them so they still be available.
+You can remove others sites but if they were already installed the installer won't remove configurations for them so they will be still be available in your instance of the application server.

 ## Reinstall to update configurations

  After changing the name  of the current site, you **need** to reinstall.
 Installation is needed in order to create  the appropriate configurations.

-Reinstallation steps:
+Reinstallation steps (check the [Installation Guide](http://www.agilesites.org/install.html) for more details).

 On Content Server (Sites):